 Prepare a Government Statement (if applicable)

 For certain countries, applicants must provide a government statement that meets the requirements stipulated.
-Check the Overview Government statements to determine if you need a government statement.
+Check the Overview Government statements (for OKP) or check the Overview Government statements (for MSP) to determine if you need a government statement.
 If relevant, this document must be uploaded as a PDF (not exceeding 2MB).

 Step 4: Apply for Admission to The Hague Academy